The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Use Schedule 1 to report any other ordinary income, such as from forks, staking, mining, etc.

 The IRS requires taxpayers to maintain sufficient records to validate the positions taken in their tax returns.
-If you have digital assets, be sure to keep clear records of your transactions to ensure accurate reporting come tax season.
+Effective data management is crucial for maintaining accurate records of digital asset transactions.
+Be sure to keep clear records of your transactions to ensure accurate reporting come tax season.

 You’ll need to document: